pedagand/MPRI-2.4-goto-teacher/data/README.md

 ## Order of business

+All the datastructures (stack, tree, nat, rose) and programs to implement are specified in the module `exercises/spec.ml`.

 Your host suggests that you complete the exercises in the following
 order:
+  1. `exercices/magic.ml`
   1. `lib/Catamorphism.ml`
   1. `exercises/stack.ml`
   1. `exercises/total.ml`